bjerenec/blender-svg-letterpress/README.md

 4. Set settings in panel and press Transform

 Make sure that you make object manifold before exporting to STL (using 3D-Print addon).

+## Installation
+You can install add-on in Blender: Edit / Preferences / Install...

 **Note:** SVG imported from Illustrator is extremelly small and I needed to scale it up.
 I did not test SVGs exported from other apps.
 You might need to tweek scale values in the script.